dnarain-astro/docs/astro/lineage-integrations.md

 #### Verify Setup

 To confirm that your setup was successful, run a `dbt` model in your project.
-After you run this model, go to the Cloud UI and open the **Lineage** tab.
-In the **Explore** menu, you should see the run that you triggered.
+After you run this model, open the **Lineage** tab in the Cloud UI and go to the **Explore** page.
+If the setup was successful, you should see the run that you triggered in the **Most Recent Runs** table.

 </TabItem>